 Pre-MBA English Language Program (PMEL)

-Goizueta Business School offers a four-week long, summer language institute prior to International Student Orientation of the Two-year program.
+Goizueta Business School offers a four-week long, summer language institute prior to International Student Onboarding of the Two-year program.
 During PMEL international MBA students polish their English and build confidence in their communication skills.
 Lessons focus on preparing students for the rigors of the MBA classroom and U.S. teaching methods.
 Students meet with Goizueta faculty, alumni, and current students in the classroom and at networking events.
 The program also includes several social outings in Atlanta.

 Offered on campus and in select cities around the world, interviews are an important part of the admission process.
 All students who are admitted to our programs have been interviewed.
 The admissions interview offers you the opportunity to explain in depth your educational and career experiences to date, and to elaborate on your post-MBA career plans.
 The interviewer is interested in your professional accomplishments as well as your leadership and community achievements.
 The interview is similar to a professional job interview, and as such you should dress in business attire and bring an updated copy of your résumé.
 Interviews last approximately 30 minutes.